 I find internal corporate research fascinating.

-It offers a rare perspective into the most inscrutinable of part of markets -- what happens inside a business.
+It offers a rare perspective into the most inscrutable part of markets -- what happens inside a business.
 It also tends to be honest and self reflective in a refreshing way, compared to the world of fluff PR and smudged data.

-That being said, I was excited when a good friend shared some of his work as a design researcher at a leading print on demand company.
+That's why I was very excited when a good friend shared some of his work as a design researcher at a leading Print-on-Demand (POD) company.
 Lots of juicy bits here that can make us all wiser merchants and makers, and I'm sad that it wasn't approved for larger distribution (which is why the names are all blanked out).

-The following are insights that are applicable across multiple industries, and so without further ado:
+The following insights are applicable across multiple industries, and so without further ado: